Skip to main content

 1. Click Compute in the workspace sidebar.

-2. Click Database instances.
+2. Click OLTP Database.

 3. To open an existing instance, click the instance name to open the instance details page.